 In this investment banking course, you will learn about the theoretical concepts of investment banking as well as their practical application.
 This will give you the ability to decide which division best suits your interests and career goals.

 In addition to this, you will gain an understanding of the basics of investment banking and how investment banks generally operate.
-And with that knowledge, you will be more prepared to express why you are interested in any division during an interview or meeting.
+With that knowledge, you will be more prepared to express why you are interested in any division during an interview or meeting.

-Duration of the course- 2 weeks (3-4 h per week)
+Duration of the course- 2 weeks (3-4 hours per week)

 Course Fee- Free of cost